-Each of our executive officers and directors and Marriott has entered into a lock-up agreement in which each has agreed, subject to specified exceptions, not to: (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of common stock or any securities convertible into or exchangeable or exercisable for common stock or make any demand for or exercise any right with respect to the registration of the foregoing under the Securities Act, or (ii) establish or increase any "put equivalent position" or liquidate or decrease any "call equivalent position" or otherwise enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of the common stock, whether any such swap or transaction is to be settled by delivery of common stock or other securities, in cash or otherwise for a period of 180 days after the date of this prospectus without the prior written consent of Citigroup Global Markets Inc. and Friedman, Billings, Ramsey & Co., Inc. This restriction terminates after the close of trading of the common stock on and including the 180th day after the date of this prospectus.
+Each of our executive officers and directors and Marriott has entered into a lock-up agreement in which each has agreed, subject to specified exceptions, not to: (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of common stock or any securities convertible into or exchangeable or exercisable for common stock or make any demand for or exercise any right with respect to the registration of the foregoing under the Securities Act, or (ii) establish or increase any "put equivalent position" or liquidate or decrease any "call equivalent position" or otherwise enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of the common stock, whether any such swap or transaction is to be settled by delivery of common stock or other securities in cash or otherwise for a period of 180 days after the date of this prospectus.
 The specified exceptions to this restriction include (i) a transfer to a family member or trust, (ii) a transfer as a bona fide gift or gifts, or (iii) a distribution to partners or shareholders of the restricted party; provided, however, that the transferee or distributee agrees in writing to be bound by the terms of this restriction.